Nzen/Simpletron/README.md

 * tab.len ## = 3
 * tub[4] ## zero index, of course

-## RUNNING INSTRUCTIONS
-(written for Python 2.6.7; Py 3.x need to alter prints and so on)

-To test cpu alone, uncomment comp needs lines 7 & 37 to read from the command line and then use "comp.py [filename]".

-To test the compiler use "testCompiler.py [filename]".
-It will ask whether you want to run the file; any answer with y in it will run the .sml file through simpletron.
-Simpletron is currently set to verbose in comp, flip it to only see terminal & input.

-To test the postfixer (shuntyard/reverse polish expression), the instructions are in testPost.
-It has an important warning within about input.

 ## YET TODO

 Gosub & return productions.
 Implementing scope and arguments is outside my current